catherinelee274/fraud_detection/README.md

 ### Source Code

-- **main.ipynb**: The Jupyter Notebook where the source code for the model is written and executed.
+- **main.ipynb**: The Jupyter Notebook where the source code for our models is written and executed.
+- **eda.py**: The Jupyter Notebook for exploratory data analysis on our data sets.
-- **equalizer.py**: The script that parses the original 183 million training CSV file and returns an equalized CSV of around 100 thousand records.
+- **equalizer.py**: The script that parses the original 183 million training set and returns an equalized and downsized CSV of training data.
-- **Dockerfile**: Configures and configuration and setup of the container that the notebook will be running in.
+- **Dockerfile**: Configuration and setup of the container that the notebook will be running in.
 - **Pipfile**: Configuration for the project Pipenv virtual environment.
 Used to install specific project dependencies and version of Python.
 - **Pipfile.lock**: Contains meta-data for the Pipenv virtual environment.
 - **__init__.py**: Make the project root a Python module.

 ### Data
+- **data/**: Directory with all original and engineered training data
+- **data/train.csv**: 184,903,890 rows of the original training data provided by Kaggle.
+- **data/train_sample.csv**: 100,000 randomly-selected rows of training data provided by Kaggle

-- **data/equalized_train.csv**: The downsized training data for our model.
+- **data/equalized_train.csv**: 91,473 rows of equalized and randomly selected training data.
-- **data/train.csv**: The full unequalized CSV file.
+- **data/test.csv**: 18,790,469 rows of test data provided by Kaggle to evaluate our models with.
+- **output/**: Directory with prediction files
+- **output/prediction_*model*_*acc*.csv**: file pattern for the predictions and accuracy of the best models (dtc, knn, randomforest, and xgboost)

 ### Utilities